 Skin cancers are a group of cancers that originate from abnormal skin cells.
 The most common types of skin cancers are melanoma, basal cell carcinoma and squamous cell carcinoma.

 The symptoms vary according to the type of skin cancer.
-Melanoma is distinguished from regular moles by the irregular border of the moles, the different colouration present, large diameter and evolving shape and size.
+Melanoma is distinguished from regular moles by the irregular border of the moles, the different coloration present, large diameter and evolving shape and size.
 Basal and squamous cell carcinomas …

 Skin cancer is caused by damage to the DNA of skin cells, which results from exposure to UV radiation.

 Anyone can get skin cancer, but the risk increases with age and if you sunbake or use tanning beds.